Have you ever seen a controversial, unethical ad that has left you scratching your head? Well, you’re not the only one.

 In a series of events (and short ads) he ends up playing table tennis with Arnold Schwarzenegger at a OneRepublic concert (like you do).
 No violence, no swearing, no nudity.
 What could possibly be controversial about this ad?

-The Problem: If you’ve watched the commercial above, then it might not seem controversial, but it wasn’t the TV commercial itself that was the problem.
+Why it’s an unethical ad: If you’ve watched the commercial above, then it might not seem controversial, but it wasn’t the ad aired on TV itself that was the problem.
 Instead, it was the overall premise of the ad campaign, especially with the hashtag #upforwhatever.

 The printed messages on the beers themselves actually said “the perfect beer for removing no from your vocabulary for the night.”